RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab06/README.md

 In you command line terminal or in your Che terminal enter the following CURL command:

-`curl -k -X POST http://localhost:8080/threescale/automate/{YOUR_API_TOKEN}/{USERX}/{OPENSHIFT_APP_URL}`
+`curl -k -X POST http://threescale-automate-international.apps.{GUID}.openshiftworkshop.com/threescale/automate/{YOUR_API_TOKEN}/{USERX}/apps.{GUID}.openshiftworkshop.com`

-For exmple
+For example:

-`curl -k -X POST http://localhost:8080/threescale/automate/44e1592e40b12bae0f2c539bfcc7728ab8383248c1ad34495252398ebb7b6b6d/user12/apps.dayinlife.openshiftworkshop.com`
+`curl -k -X POST http://localhost:8080/threescale/automate/44e1592e40b12bae0f2c539bfcc7728ab8383248c1ad34495252398ebb7b6b6d/user12/apps.{GUID}.openshiftworkshop.com`

-String **API automated, DONE!** Should be returned as the result.
+String **API automated, DONE!** should be returned as the result.

 *Congratulations!* You have configured 3scale access control layer as a proxy to only allow authenticated calls to your backend API.
 3scale is also now: